-With more than 29,070 admissions and 853,343 patient visits in the last year, Boston Medical Center provides a comprehensive range of inpatient, clinical and diagnostic services in more than 70 areas of medical specialties and subspecialties, including cardiac care and surgery, hypertension, neurological care, orthopaedics, geriatrics and women’s health.
+With 26,132 admissions and 858,980 patient visits last year, BMC provides a comprehensive range of inpatient, clinical and diagnostic services in more than 70 areas of medical specialties and subspecialties, including cardiac care and surgery, hypertension, neurological care, orthopedics, geriatrics, and women’s health.

-As the principal teaching affiliate of Boston University School of Medicine, Boston Medical Center is devoted to training future generations of health care professionals.
+As the principal teaching affiliate of Boston University School of Medicine, BMC is devoted to training future generations of health care professionals.
 Every member of the hospital’s medical and dental staff holds an academic appointment at the Boston University School of Medicine or at the Boston University Goldman School of Dental Medicine.
-Boston Medical Center operates 85 residency training programs with 832 resident and fellowship positions.

 The VA Boston Healthcare System (VABHS) serves as a major teaching affiliate and offers an unequaled training environment to supplement the overall program.
-The VA Boston system is comprised of several distinct campuses and numerous community-based outpatient clinics, and it serves as a major referral center for the entire New England region.
-Residents participate in ambulatory experiences at the Jamaica Plain campus and inpatient rotations at the West Roxbury campus.
+The VABHS is comprised of several distinct campuses and numerous community-based outpatient clinics, and it serves as a major referral center for the entire New England region.
+Trainees participate in inpatient rotations at the

-Trainees at the VA Boston are exposed to a challenging but rewarding patient population characterized by a heavy burden of chronic illness, particularly cardiovascular and pulmonary diseases, and medical problems resulting from specific circumstances such as traumatic brain injury or spinal cord injury.
-The VA system also affords residents the unique opportunity to experience a national-scope, single-payer, integrated health system that has been at the vanguard of medical information technology, patient safety, and quality improvement developments.
+Trainees at the VABHS are exposed to a challenging but rewarding patient population characterized by a heavy burden of chronic illness, particularly cardiovascular and pulmonary diseases, and medical problems resulting from specific circumstances such as traumatic brain injury or spinal cord injury.
+The VABHSalso affords residents the unique opportunity to experience a national-scope, single-payer, integrated health system that has been at the vanguard of medical information technology, patient safety, and quality improvement developments.

 The Consultation Service

-Although each site cares for a wide diversity of patient populations with a broad variety of infectious diseases, the experiences are unique.
-The Menino Pavilion is the location of one of the busiest Emergency Departments and the largest 24-hour Level I trauma center in New England.
-Our Emergency Department had 128,231 visits last year.
-Consultations include those from the different general medical, surgical/ trauma as well as obstetrics and gynecology services.
-Patient populations include the underserved, refugees and persons returning from international travel, substance users, and patients seropositive for human immunodeficiency virus.
-The Newton Pavilion provides the majority of elective surgical services, and has a renal, hematology-oncology and geriatric service, and a cardiac intensive care unit.
-Both sites have medical and surgical intensive care units.
+Each site cares for a diverse patient population with a broad variety of infectious diseases.
+The breadth of the fellow’s clinical experience is extensive.
+Consistent with our unique mission, our patient populations include the underserved, refugees and persons returning from international travel, substance users, and patients seropositive for human immunodeficiency virus and hepatitis C virus.
+BMC has one of the busiest Emergency Departments and the largest 24-hour Level I trauma center in New England.
+Our Emergency Department had 132,348 visits last year.
+Consultations include those from the general medical, surgical/ trauma and obstetrics and gynecology services.
+In 2013, one of the general medical teams became an inpatient service for the care of patients with HIV and other infectious diseases.
 The VABHS is the regional referral center for cardiac surgery and spinal cord injury, and serves a population with serious underlying disease who are at risk for a variety of infections, including healthcare-associated and antimicrobial-resistant infections.